ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - Grant or forbid access to certain paths and operations (what you can do in Vault)
 - Policies are `deny` by default (Empty policy)
 - Policies are assigned to tokens, identity, or auth method

-- Define permissions (Access Control Lists (ACL))
+- Defines permissions (ie. Access Control Lists (ACL))
 - No internal versioning of policies
-  - Make you back up some other way
+  - As of now, you have to version and/or back up policy iterations some other way
+  - Potentially use `git`

 ### `root` Policy